ggiamarchi/pxe-pilot/README.md

 sofisticated way.
 For small deployments where only very basics features are needed, installing such a solution can appear overkill.
 In this situation, PXE Pilot could be what you need.

+See also [the use case](USECASE.md) that leads me to create this project.

 # How does it work ?

 PXE pilot knows your hosts (with their MAC addresses) and your PXE configurations (see the